Home Blog Data Storage In Healthcare

 RXPHOTO is a mobile application that helps doctors track the progress of treatment by capturing and comparing visual data.
 It foresees the opportunity to take photos by using smartphones.

 Since photos of diseases are sensitive information, they need to be managed and stored securely.
-Our specialists have developed a HIPAA-compliant cloud medical image storage solution to keep all the images safe.
-Only authorized personnel can access photos stored in a cloud-based database.
+Our specialists have developed a HIPAA-compliant medical imaging data storage solution to keep all the images safe.
+Only authorized personnel can access photos stored in a cloud-based medical imaging storage (PACS).

 The database implies additional records about photos: anatomy area, capture date, doctor name, and notes.
 Also, the cloud server can process photos to create detailed reports.